SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ![Image text](https://github.com/SJSUSpring2020-CMPE272/Covid19Proj/blob/master/pics_bon/USntp.png)
-And we will find it the turning point for the US nation not come yet.
-But at the period from April 6 to April 10 will have the most increase case per day.
-After that, later date’s increase case per day is decreasing with very low rate.
+We will find it the turning point for the US nation not come yet, but at the period from April 6 to April 10 will have the most increase case per day.
+After that, later new COVID-19 cases per day have negative increase with very low rate.

 Why quarantine rule and wearing mask work, why we still have lot of increase case per day?
-Previous work, such as quarantine rule and wearing mask, we just control the increase rate for increase covid-19.
-If we not implements those work, right now, we may have not rather 30000 additional number per day, but 50000, 60000 additional number per day.
+Previous work, such as the quarantine rule and wearing mask, we just control the increase rate for new COVID-19 cases.
+If we do not implement those works, right now, we may have not rather 30000 new cases per day, but 50000, 60000 new cases per day.

 Why we still don’t have turning point yet?
 Although for some state that already have turning point, the U.S is a very big country, that Covid-19 condition is different from states to states.
 Until all the states from U.S pass the turning point, then the whole nation will pass the turning point then.

-In conclusion, we just control the increase from additional case, there is still a distance for us to ultimately beat the virus.
+In conclusion, we just control and reduce the accelerate rate for new cases per day, however there is still a distance for us to ultimately beat the virus for the whole nation.